 Federal and state governments have also investigated whether the disposal of produced water into underground injection wells has caused increased seismic activity in certain areas.
 In response to concerns regarding induced seismicity, regulators in some states have imposed, or are considering imposing, additional requirements in the permitting of produced water disposal wells or otherwise to assess any relationship between seismicity and the use of such wells.
 For example, Oklahoma has issued rules for wastewater disposal wells that impose permitting and operating restrictions and reporting requirements on disposal wells in proximity to faults and also, from time to time, has implemented plans directing certain wells where seismic incidents have occurred to restrict or suspend disposal well operations.
-In particular, the Oklahoma Corporation Commission's well completion seismicity guidelines for operators in the South Central Oklahoma Oil Province ("SCOOP") and the Sooner Trend (oil field), Anadarko (basin) and Canadian and Kingfisher (countries) ("STACK") require hydraulic fracturing operations to be suspended following earthquakes of certain magnitudes in the vicinity.
-In addition, the Oklahoma Corporation Commission's Oil and Gas Conservation Division has previously issued an order limiting future increases in the volume of oil and natural gas wastewater injected into the ground in an effort to reduce the number of earthquakes in the state.
+In particular, the Oklahoma Corporation Commission's well completion seismicity guidelines for operators in the South Central Oklahoma Oil Province ("SCOOP") and the Sooner Trend (oil field), Anadarko (basin) and Canadian and Kingfisher (countries) ("STACK") require hydraulic fracturing operations to be suspended following earthquakes of certain magnitudes in the volume of oil and natural gas wastewater injected into the ground in an effort to reduce the number of earthquakes in the state.
 The Texas Railroad Commission has adopted similar rules.